Bus Bars

 ➡ Earthing braids – icotek page

-What is the difference between ground busbar and PE busbar?
+What is the difference between Bus bars and PE busbar?

 A PE busbar is a type of ground busbar intended for protective earth.
 In practice, the terms are often used synonymously.

-How many connections should a grounding bar have?
+How many connections should a Bus bar have?

-Always choose a grounding bar with more connections than the current need to allow for future expansion.
+Always choose a bus bar with more connections than the current need to allow for future expansion.

 Yes, marking ground points facilitates service and reduces the risk of errors during installation and maintenance.